r2dtools/sslbot/README.md

 - Ensure `systemctl status sslbot.service` shows the service is **active**.
 - Make sure port `60150` is **open** and **not blocked by firewall rules**.
-- If you change the port or any config, remember to restart:
+- If you change the port or any config parameter, remember to restart:
   ```bash
   systemctl restart sslbot.service
   ```